Friend Mistakes Sound For A Laugh When Talking About Their Dead Dog And Starts An Argument

 They go on to explain what happened shortly after that situation.

-Psychological research highlights that when people are dealing with loss, their emotional responses can be magnified, often leading to knee-jerk reactions.
-The argument over a misunderstood sound illustrates how grief can cloud judgment and perception.
+The argument over a misunderstood sound shows how grief can cloud judgment and perception.

 Basically, OP thinks they are TA, but they want to know everyone else's opinion.